kirschbaum-development/nova-inline-select/readme.md

 ### Inline editing

 By default, the inline select field works just like a normal select field.
-To enable the inline editting capabilities we can use the `inlineOnIndex()` and `inlineOnDetail()` methods.
+To enable the inline editing capabilities we can use the `inlineOnIndex()` and `inlineOnDetail()` methods.

 ```php
 InlineSelect::make('Status')->options($options)